vaughankraska/fedland/README.md

 I have added pyproject.toml for managing our dependencies.
 I have written it to use [Poetry](https://python-poetry.org/).
 You probably want to use an virtual environment or tool to manage your virtualenv.
 To install the dependencies using poetry, simply run `poetry install`.
 I set it to use python 3.11

-I have also added a directory /core to add shared pieces of logic to import for our tests (assuming FEDn allows me to import and package my own modules).
 ```txt
 project
 ├ client